microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(s: str):
+        return str(8 ** 2888).count(s) > 8 and len(s) == 3

+    def sol():
         """Find a three-digit pattern  that occurs more than 8 times in the decimal representation of 8^2888."""
-        return str(8 ** 2888).count(s) > 8 and len(s) == 3
     ```
     <details><summary>1 hand-written solution </summary>